jasonbrianhall/wizardscastle/README.md

 vmode 0x12
 ```

+These configurations are known to work well with the mystical DOSBox, aligning the stars of your display for a smoother adventure.

 Should your quest demand further arcane knowledge of display configurations, additional video modes may be discovered in this ancient tome: [PC Video Modes](https://cs.lmu.edu/~ray/notes/pcvideomodes/)

 Only then will the mystical display align itself for your journey.